SS America (1939): Chandris line career (1964–1978)America was sold to the Greek-owned Chandris Group on 16 November 1964. At twenty-four, she was getting older and facing competition from both newer, faster ships and long-range, even non-stop, air travel. The postwar emigrant run from Europe to Australia had become a lucrative market for passenger ships unable to court the luxury trade.America, now renamed Australis (meaning "Australia", following the naming convention of Chandris liners), was refitted extensively. Some 350 additional cabins were installed and many existing cabins were given extra berths, increasing the passenger capacity from fewer than 1,200 to 2,258.

-Its maiden voyage was from Southampton on 21 August 1965 to Australia and New Zealand via Piraeus and Suez, returning to Southampton via the Pacific and Panama and Miami.
-Thereafter it sailed regularly from Southampton, occasionally Rotterdam, on this round-the-world route.
-On the closure of the Suez Canal in 1967, Piraeus was dropped as a port-of-call and it sailed southbound via Cape Town.
+Her maiden voyage was from Southampton on 21 August 1965 to Australia and New Zealand via Piraeus and Suez, returning to Southampton via the Pacific and Panama and Miami.
+Thereafter she sailed regularly from Southampton, occasionally Rotterdam, on this round-the-world route.
+On the closure of the Suez Canal in 1967, Piraeus was dropped as a port-of-call and she sailed southbound via Cape Town.

 On 22 October 1970, fire broke out in the galley, causing the air-conditioning supply units and exhaust systems to be cut off from the bridge and "B" deck port about 3:45 a.m.
 It was extinguished the following day, but the voyage was delayed due to repair work.

 On 11 July 1974, Australis was involved in a minor collision with the Australian aircraft carrier HMAS Melbourne while in Sydney Harbour.
 Both ships were slightly damaged, but there were no casualties.

 It was the last liner providing a regular service to Australia and New Zealand from Southampton until its final voyage, which left on 18 November 1977.
 After arriving at Auckland, she was laid up at Timaru on 23 December 1977.